 Pitch 2: 5.7 Continue up the hand crack in the dihedral above.
 Belay at bolt anchors on the face.

 Pitch 3: 5.7 From the belay move right into a seam that quickly opens into a fingercrack.
 Take this crack to the improbable roof.
 Pull the roof and continue up easy climbing to a chain anchor on top.
 Watch rope drag!

 Alternate Pitch 3: This easier but less popular variation lacks the luster of the regular finish.
 From the belay you can take the crack heading up and left avoiding the roof.

 Descent: You can rappel the route with two ropes but pulling the ropes can be nasty.

-A walk off descent to climber's right requires a bit of scrambling but is potentially less hassle.
-There is occasionally a fixed rope to assist the descent.
+A walk-off descent to climber's right requires a bit of scrambling but is potentially less hassle.